Gambia Flag Home Page National Emblem

 Minor League Championships:

-The birthplace of the Super Nawettan Championship, also known as the Zonal Football Championship is Bakau.
+The birthplace of the Super Nawettan Championship, also known as the Zonal Championship is Bakau.
 Nawettan is the minor league which is played during the rainy season, often on water logged pitches.
 Tickets cost about $0.10-$0.18.

 Serrekunda East won the 2006 Zonal Cup after defeating the Brikama team in the final.
 Bakau defeated Banjul's City Boys in the Africell sponsored zonal tournament after defeating Banjul 1-0 in a replay held on Sunday December 9th, 2007.